When Should I Avoid Reflexology

 How Will I Feel Afterwards

-Most of my clients usually feel deeply relaxed afterwards (both in the body and mind) and generally over time they have more energy and less pain.
+Most of my clients usually feel deeply relaxed afterwards (both in the body and mind) and generally over time they are more relaxed, have more energy, less pain and generally feel more well balanced.

 It is advised to drink plenty of water, avoid alcohol and spicy foods for 24 hours.